wp-plugins/easy/readme.txt

 == Change log ==

+= 0.7 =

+ * NEW - VIEW brick: internal type which is rendered after the view content.. (interesting only for developers)
+ * NEW - VIEW brick: WP-Page navigation brick (Works when the <a href="http://wordpress.org/extend/plugins/wp-pagenavi/">WP-Pagenavi</a> plugin is active
+ * NEW - VIEW brick - prev link
+ * CHANGE - Couple changes in inner function names and structure (it should not affect your actual setup)
+ * CHANGE - the function "f2046_front_end_builder" that actualy renders the loop content is given the whole query object instead the post->ID.
+Which means you can get more data to play with.. if you are developer

 = 0.6.5 =

  * FIX - I've been mixing an instance calls with static calls .) , which triggers errors on some server setups